 As amended, the Stipulations of Settlement provided that, in exchange for a release of all claims by plaintiffs against Charter and its former and present officers and directors named in the Actions, Charter would pay to the plaintiffs a combination of cash and equity collectively valued at \$144 million, which was to include the fees and expenses of plaintiffs' counsel.
-Of this amount, \$64 million was to be paid in cash (by Charter's insurance carriers) and the \$80 million balance was to be paid in shares of Charter Class A common stock having an aggregate value of \$40 million and ten-year warrants to purchase shares of Charter Class A common stock having an aggregate warrant value of \$40 million and ten-year warrants to purchase shares of charter class A common stock having an aggregate warrant value of \$40 million and ten-year warrants to purchase shares of charter class A common stock having an aggregate warrant value of \$40 million and ten-year warrants to purchase shares of charter class A common stock having an aggregate warrant value of \$40 million and ten-year warrants to purchase shares of charter class A common stock having an aggregate warrant value of \$40 million and ten-year warrants to purchase shares of charter class A common stock having an aggregate warrant value of \$40 million and ten-year warrants to purchase shares of charter class A common stock having an aggregate warrant value of \$40 million and ten-year warrant values in each case being determined purchase toft in the Stipulations of Settlement.
+Of this amount, \$64 million was to be paid in cash (by Charter's insurance carriers) and the \$80 million balance was to be paid in shares of Charter Class A common stock having an aggregate value of \$40 million and ten-year warrants to purchase shares of Charter Class A common stock having an aggregate warrant value of \$40 million, with such values in each case being determined pursuant to formulas set forth in the Stipulations of Settlement.
 However, Charter had the right, in its sole discretion, to substitute cash for some or all of the aforementioned securities on a dollar for dollar basis.
 Pursuant to that right, Charter elected to fund the